halsafar/BeatSaberSongBrowser/README.md

   - Author: By song author name then by song name.
   - Original: Match the original sorting you would normally get after SongLoaderPlugin.
   - Newest: Sort songs by their last write time.
+  - PP: Performance points!
+Using DuoVR's scraped score saber data.
   - PlayCount: Sort by playcount (sum of play counts across all difficulties for a given song).
   - Random: Randomize the song list each time.
+- UI Enhancements:
+  - Display PP and STAR difficulty per song / difficulty.
+  - Fast scroll buttons (jumps 10% of your song list in each press).
+- Tips:
  - Sort buttons can be pressed a second time to invert the sorting.
-- Fast scroll buttons (jumps 10% of your song list in each press).
+ - Filters can be cancelled by selecting them again.

 ## Status
 - Working with BeatSaber 0.11.2